cpagnot3/BandCMS/README.md

 # BandCMS
-A CMS for create easily a web site for band
+A PHP CMS that helps you to easily create a web-site for your band !
+# Features
+- Add news (with videos), concerts and your music previews
+- Manage it from your back office